Twi1ightSparkle/matrix-bruno/README.md

 authentication request automatically stores the access token in a Bruno runtime variable for use with subsequent requests, meaning the token is deleted when you close Bruno.
 To persist the token, add it to the `masAdminToken` environment variable.
-The token is only valid for a short time as configure in your MAS config.
+The token is only valid for a short time as configured in your MAS config.

 To use the Synapse Admin API, you need to create an admin compatibility token